Anti-slavery and Human Trafficking Policy

 5.2 If a person, other than an employee, has any reason to believe that modern slavery of any form may exist within our organisation or our supply chain, or may occur in the future or have any concerns or suspicions relating to compliance with this policy, they must notify us as soon as possible by contacting the Human Resources Department.

-5.3 We aim to encourage openness and will support anyone who raises genuine concerns under this policy, even if they turn out to be mistaken.
+5.3 We aim to encourage openness and will support anyone who raises genuine concerns under this Anti Slavery & Human Trafficking Policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting their genuine suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform the Human Resources Department immediately.
 If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Policy.

 6. Breaches of this policy